elementor/lokl-www/content/_index.md

  - does Lokl work on the BSDs?

-*No, as Docker won't run on them.
+*No(not yet), as Docker won't run on them.
 If you have some cool hack to allow Docker to run on any of the BSDs, then it should work and I'd love to hear from you!*

+**Update: I've created my own feature-request to get this working for my preferred OS, OpenBSD.
+The lokl-cli wizard should be able to drive vmm(8) in place of Docker and provide the same user experience, although this is a very small target audience, who usually have their own geeky ways to do things.
+If you're a FreeBSD or other BSD user who wants to see it done via bhyve or such, reach out to me, would be fun to hack away on!**

  - why aren't Lokl sites served with TLS over https?